What is the risk of investing in Mutual Funds?

 Mutual funds are the modern day's go-to investment option.
 Therefore, it is important to know who regulates the mutual fund industry in India.
 The Securities and Exchange Board of India or SEBI regulates all aspects of mutual funds in India.
 Read more

-With the awareness of mutual funds rising and falling interest rates on guaranteed savings products, many risk-averse investors who were used to conventional products like bank fixed deposits, PPFs, and NSCs, have moved towards debt funds for good reasons.
-Read more
+With the awareness of mutual funds rising and falling interest rates on guaranteed savings products, many risk-averse investors who were used to conventional products like bank fixed deposits, PPFs, and NSCs, have moved toward Read more

 Over the years, investors have been moving from traditional savings products like fixed deposits, PPFs, and post office savings schemes towards debt funds in search of better tax-adjusted returns.
-However, the uncertainty of returns and the risk of losing their principal weighs heavily on them while making the shift.
 Read more

 When you park your money in a bank Fixed Deposit (FD), the bank promises to pay fixed interest in return.
 Here you’ve lent money to the bank, and the bank is a borrower of your money, owes you a fixed periodic interest.
 Debt Mutual Funds invest in debt securities like Government bonds, Company bonds, Money market securities.
 Read more